Mifa celebrates its 50th anniversary! Read more >

 • Weldability: fair

-• Surface condition: good
+• Surface finish: good

 3xxx-series